cm-tle-pred/cm-tle-pred.github.io/index.md

 **Professor Christopher Brooks**

 > Thank you Chris for kindly making available your high computing resources, nellodee, for this project.
-This proved to be instrumental in the handling this massive dataset and for allowing us to run models 24/7 while utilizing ungodly amounts of RAM.
+This proved to be instrumental in  handling this massive dataset and for allowing us to run models 24/7 while utilizing ungodly amounts of RAM.

 **Professor Patrick Seitzer**

-> Thank you Pat for your patience in helping us understand orbital mechnanics and providing us with additional reference materials.
+> Thank you Pat for your patience in helping us understand orbital mechanics and providing us with additional reference materials.

 [Back to Top](#table-of-contents)